-Although PII may be collected through our Sites, your billing information, if any (full name, address and associated credit card number) are not stored on our servers.
+Although PII is collected through our Sites, your billing information (full name, address and associated credit card number) are not stored on our servers.
 We use the services of Paypal to process credit card payments.
 Please refer to Paypal’s privacy statement which can be found here for information about the storage of your name, address and credit card information.

 Your email address and user password are stored on our server.
 We also collect other non-PII facts about your computers, profession, interests and similar information.